ruediste/btrbck/README.md

     btrbck push myStream root@<host> <remote repo path>

 This will transfer all snapshots to the remote host.
+Please not that for this to work, the root of the file system has to be mounted directly.
+Subvolume mounts do not work for send/receive due to a bug in `btrfs-tools`.

 ## Permissions
 To operate, BTRBCK needs to invoke the `btrfs` and `chown` commands as super user.
 This